Burberry sees hit from sterling after strong Christmas

 Analysts at Bank of America Merrill Lynch and HSBC are forecasting a slight slowdown to 9 percent while others are expecting growth of 11 percent.
 Much will depend on China, where slowing economic growth and a government crackdown on conspicuous consumption have cooled demand in recent quarters.

+Burberry, whose long-term chief creative officer Christopher Bailey is due to take on the role of chief executive later this year, said its retail revenues rose 14 percent in the three months to December 31, the third quarter of its fiscal year.

-Finance chief Carol Fairweather told reporters comparable store sales in Hong Kong, Macao were up by a "double-digit" percentage and had just returned to double-digit levels in mainland China during the period under review.
+Finance chief Carol Fairweather told reporters comparable store sales in China were up by a "double-digit" percentage.

-She said sales may have got a boost from local consumers buying in advance of the Chinese New Year, the timing of which played in favour of Burberry's reporting period this year.

-"We are pleased with our performance in China but there is no real change in the trend," she told a conference call with journalists later on Wednesday.

 STERLING HEADWIND